NGSchoolEU/ngs17/microbial-genomics/README.md

 tabix vcf/Case1a.all.vcf.gz NC_000962.3:761154-761156
 ```

+Is Case1a resistant to Rifampicin?

 #### Isoniazid
+Common mutations to Isoniazid are found in the *inaH* and *katG* genes.
+We will look at a common *katG* mutation here:

 * KatG - amino acid 315, S -> T [Note that katG is coded on the reverse strand]

 ```bash
 tabix vcf/Case1a.all.vcf.gz NC_000962.3:2155167-2155169
 ```
+Is Case1a resistant to Isoniazid?

 #### Ethambutol
+Mutations in the *embB* gene are commonly associated with reistsnace to Ethambutol.

 * EmbB - amino acid  306, M -> I / V

 ```bash